Why choose the USA as a possible study destination?

 International students as well as domestic students will normally have to take one of these tests.
 If they are not native speakers of English, they will usually need to take an English language test as well.
 The preferred examination in the USA is TOEFL.

 For students who wish to study at postgraduate level, different types of standardised tests are required.
 For business-related courses, it’s GMAT or GRE – most universities will accept both.
 For medicine, it’s MCAT, while for law it’s LSAT.
-For university students taking programmes with KE, an introduction to these tests is included in the schedule.

 Types of institution for higher education

 First of all, we should say something about the terms used.
 The most general term is ‘college’.
 Universities can also be called ‘college’ and some of them have ‘college’ in their name.
 But not all ‘colleges’ are universities!
 For example, you will also find community colleges.
 Community colleges offer a wide range of courses, sometimes full-time, sometimes part-time.
 It’s possible to take a two-year course there and obtain an associate’s degree.
 With this, it’s possible to go on to university.
 But to conclude: if a place calls itself a ‘college’, you need to check whether it is in fact a university.

 (Just to confuse things even more, Americans will sometimes talk about ‘where they went to school’.
 By this they mean ‘university’!
 And one of the highest steps in the educational system is called ‘graduate school’ – where postgraduate study is offered leading to a higher degree.)

 Universities in the USA